RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

        parent: 'main:'
      ```
    - By omitting the UUID, Drupal creates a new one specific to the target site, preventing conflicts.
-   - Place these files in the `config` directory, and reference them in the `recipe.yml` under `config.import`.
+   - Place these files in the `config` directory, and reference them in the `my_recipe.yml` under `config.import`.

 6. **Ensure Configuration Names Are Unique**:
-   - Make sure the configuration names (e.g., `node.type.blog`) used in the recipe are unique or intended to override existing configurations.
-If a content type like `blog` already exists on the target site, the recipe’s configuration will replace it, which may or may not be desired.
+   - Make sure the configuration names (e.g., `node.type.article`) used in the recipe are unique or intended to override existing configurations.
+If a content type like `article` already exists on the target site, the recipe’s configuration will replace it, which may or may not be desired.
-   - To avoid unintended overwrites, consider prefixing configuration names (e.g., `node.type.mycompany_blog`) or checking for existing configurations before applying the recipe.
+   - To avoid unintended overwrites, consider prefixing configuration names (e.g., `node.type.mycompany_article`) or checking for existing configurations before applying the recipe.

 7. **Use the `force` Option for Overwrites**:
    - If you intentionally want to overwrite existing configurations (e.g., to update an existing content type), you can use the `--force` option when applying the recipe: